 Common Reasons for Low Salesforce Adoption Rates

-Companies often dismiss or underestimate the problem of low adoption rates because there is a perception that since employees work for the company, users will automatically be on board by simply telling them to use it.
-While this might be true in theory, in practice it is a lot more complicated than that.
-Learning a new system, even a highly efficient, user friendly system, requires a learning curve and can be overwhelming to employees.
-There’s a good chance that they will feel they can do their jobs more quickly the way they were used to or with an older legacy system.
+Companies often dismiss or underestimate the problem of low adoption rates because there is a perception that since employees work for the company, users will automatically be on board by simply being told to use it.
+While this might be true in theory, in practice it is a lot more complicated.
+Learning a new system, even a highly efficient, user-friendly system, requires a learning curve that can be overwhelming to some employees.
+There’s a good chance that they will feel they can do their jobs more quickly the way they have always done them or with an older legacy system.
 For quota driven sales teams or customer service teams on the frontlines addressing customer concerns, the added stress of also trying to master the new system can be enough to create substantial resistance.
 Common sources of stress leading to lower adoption rates include the following:

 Insufficient Training – Employees need training and resources to learn how to use the new Salesforce platform.
-If they don’t know how to do something on the new system, that’s a prime motivator to keep them doing things they way they were already used to.
+If they don’t know how to do something on the new system, they might be tempted to simply continue doing things the way they always have.
 Thus it is crucial to ensure that all key personnel fully understand how to perform core job functions within Salesforce.